Winshill Water Tower: History

 In the early 20th century the residents of Winshill complained about the poor water pressure from their taps.
 One resident, Harry Mills Barrow, took the South Staffordshire Waterworks Company to the High Court, at his own expense, over the matter in 1905.
 In 1906 the court decided in his favour and compelled the water company to remedy the situation.
 For his efforts, Barrow was rewarded with a sum of money and an illuminated house sign, that remained in use at an address in Ashby Road until the 1960s.

 Construction of the water tower was carried out in 1907 and the Burton Town Council made a contribution of £1,000 towards the costs.
 The tower was originally supplied from the nearby water main in Ashby Road via an electric pump in Hamilton Road.
 The feed was later switched to the company's 18 in water main in Saxon Street (Stapenhill), which was the main supply to Burton from the pumping station at Chilcote.
 The Ashby Road supply was maintained as a backup.

 During the First World War local scouts mounted a guard on the tower, primarily as fire wardens, owing to the fear of German invasion or Zeppelin attack.
 The town would become one of the first in Britain to be attacked by German strategic bombing when a Zeppelin raid of 31 January 1916 killed 15 people and wounded 72.
 During the 1960s the South Staffordshire Waterworks Company installed aerials onto the tower as part of a short-wave radio system used by its engineers to contact the company headquarters.
 Other antennas and mobile-phone masts have since been added, particularly since the tower lost its role in water supply in the 1990s.
 The tower remains in the ownership of South Staffordshire Water.
+In December 2025 an application was made for planning permission to convert the water tower into a five-bedroom luxury home.